okyanusoz/covid19-us-predictions-data/README.md

 COVID-19 cases data provided by JHU CSSE.
 See LICENSE for more details.

-*Update Frequency: The job starts at 15:00 UTC(to make sure data is up to date)*
+*Update Frequency: The job starts at 15:00 UTC(to make sure data is up to date), and finishes in a few minutes*